TheTradeRisk/beyond-the-charts-ep001/README.md

 # Beyond the Charts - EP001
 Is trading the golden cross 50/200SMA profitable?
 If yes, does it make sense to trade?
 We explore in this repository.
 ## What is Beyond the Charts?
 Beyond the Charts is a series from the [Trade Risk](https://thetraderisk.com/) that seeks to answer new behavioral questions about the stock market every month.
 All of the episodes are recorded on the Trade Risk's [YouTube channel](https://youtube.com/thetraderisk) where we code up our experiments live with commentary and explanations.
-You can watch this episode here: [Youtube Embed]
 ## Steps to download code and run locally
 All of the code is written in C# and built for the free [NinjaTrader](https://ninjatrader.com/) backtesting engine.
 If you want maintain the same folder structures as our demo with zero code editing, complete the following steps:
 ```